-Sometimes it’s difficult for grandparents to come up with an activity to do with tween and teenage grandchildren.
+It can be difficult for grandparents to come up with an activity to do with tween and teenage grandchildren.
+Are there actually any fun activities for teens?
 Will the grandkids think the activity is too juvenile?
 Will they be bored with it?
 Will they turn up their nose and not participate?

 Remember the television program Mission Impossible from the 1960s?
 This activity is loosely based on that show.
-This is an activity for a group of your grandchildren.
+This is an activity for a group of grandchildren.
 The idea is to put them in teams, give each team a list of items, and challenge them to find the items.
-Your grandchildren have to take pictures of the items and be the first team to return back to ‘headquarters’ (grandma’s house).
+Your grandchildren have to take pictures of the items and be the first team to return back to headquarters (Grandma’s house).

 - Before your grandkids come, create a list of items for your grandkids to photograph.
 You will need a list for each team.
 Have different items on the lists so that the teams are not photographing the same things.

 - Decide where your grandchildren will go to take their pictures.
 Will they be at your home and in the yard?
 Will you take them to the mall?
 Will they go to a park?
 Create your list according to the location.